Yasmine1991/git-tutorial/README.md

 # git-tutorial
-a tutorial on how to use Git
+a tutorial on how to use GitHub